The Irish Bomfords 1617 to the Present

 Thomas born 1739, is now 23 and not yet married.
 His apprenticeship in Dublin has a few years to run so he may not yet have come into Clounstown where, no doubt his mother is living with the younger girls.

-John is also an apprentice in Dublin with his brother who is about the same age.
+John is also an apprentice in Dublin with his brother who is about the same age, so born c 1739.

 Anne is about 29 now.
 She married her cousin, Wilson Bomford, in 1759 (see below).